PetrFila/NodeJS-CRUD/README.md

-* this guide assumes that Postres database server is already installed and running
+* this guide assumes that Postgres database server is already installed and running

 ## Generating Node JS app with Express